Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Experiments on Real-World Data

-\paragraph{Results and Analysis} Table~\ref{tab: long-term} summarizes the performance for the challenging long-term horizon ($H=720$).
-A significant and counter-intuitive finding is that LSG-VAE consistently outperforms specialized point forecasters, such as PatchTST and iTransformer, even on the deterministic metric ({NMAE}).
-This empirically confirms that explicitly modeling heteroscedasticity enables the NLL objective to adaptively down-weight noisy samples, effectively robustifying the mean predictor against outliers.
-Furthermore, compared to the previous SOTA VAE-based method, $K^2$VAE, our model achieves consistent improvements across all datasets.
-This highlights that the simple, principled Location-Scale paradigm offers a more effective approach for time series modeling than complex reconstruction schemes.
+Table~\ref{tab: long-term} summarizes the performance for the challenging long-term horizon ($H=720$).
+A notable finding is that VolDy-VAE consistently improves over specialized point forecasters, such as PatchTST and iTransformer, even on the deterministic metric ({NMAE}).
+This observation is consistent with the adaptive attenuation mechanism discussed above: when scale estimates reflect local volatility, the NLL objective can reduce the influence of high-variance observations on the location predictor.
+Furthermore, compared to the previous SOTA VAE-based method, $K^2$VAE, our model achieves consistent improvements across all datasets, demonstrating the advantage of explicitly modeling volatility evolution over independent per-step variance estimation.